 - Making proper adjustments to the garage door opener

 Wood garage doors do require a bit more supervision than aluminum or steel, but can last just as long if properly maintained.
 Maintenance includes sanding, painting, and finishing the door to protect it from heat, weather, and general wear and tear.
+However, even though wood garage doors require more oversight, the payoff in aesthetic appeal is well worth the effort.
 Read our blog, Wood Doors Advantages and Disadvantages, to learn more about whether or not to invest in a wood garage door.